octoblu/meshblu/readme.md

 CoAP
 ----

-CoAP is an optional SkyNet protocol.
+CoAP is an optional Meshblu protocol.
 If you would like to run our CoAP protocol with your private Meshblu cloud, open another console tab and run:

 ```bash
 $ node server.js --http --coap